espencer78/dbplotter/README.md

 "python querySQC.py -b 42000 43000 -m i -i i -g bw -r True -p True":
 This will plot strip measurements for all sensors with IT strip measurements in batches between 42000 and 43000 and will plot only post-irrad measurements.
 The legend will be of the form "42256_xxx"

+"python querySQC.py -b 35000 50000 -m i -i i -g tn -r True -p True":
+This will plot strip measurements for all sensors with IT strip measurements in batches between 42000 and 43000 and will plot only post-irrad measurements.
+The measurements will be grouped (color coded) by [2S/PSS] and [n/p].
+The legend will be of the form "[2S/PSS]_[n/p]"

 Examples 3: Plot Alibava data